AuthorizeNet/inperson-sdk-ios/README.md

 ### Initializing the SDK

-    There are two environments: TEST for testingyour integration and LIVE for processing real transactions.
+    There are two environments: TEST for testing your integration and LIVE for processing real transactions.
     Initialize the singleton with the AUTHNET_ENVIRONMENT setting either at the ApplicationDelegate or in the initial UIViewController.
     You must also #import AuthNet.h.